 Mental health problems reflect a complex interplay of social, psychological and biological factors.
 This means that no single method of research can deliver all the answers, so we use a variety of techniques to investigate how these areas overlap and interact.

 We use interview and questionnaire-based assessments to gather information on social and psychological factors that may influence a person’s risk of becoming unwell.

 By being able to pinpoint particular personality traits and social determinants or specific life events that are associated with higher risk of illness, we can help health professionals to identify at-risk patients earlier and give them access to the right support and treatment.

 Our biological research is an important step towards developing better diagnoses and treatments.
 Laboratory studies help us to understand more about how mental illness might alter the way in which molecules, nerve cells and brain systems work.

 Neuroimaging offers a powerful insight into the structure and function of the human brain.
-Techniques like MRI can help us to bridge the gap in understanding how the symptoms experienced in mental illness are linked to genetic risk factors.
+Techniques like MRI can help us bridge the gap in understanding how the symptoms experienced in mental illness are linked to genetic risk factors.

-We can also investigate the effectiveness of neuroimaging as a treatment for mental health problems as well drug and alcohol addictions.
+We can also investigate the effectiveness of neuroimaging as a treatment for mental health problems as well as drug and alcohol addictions.

 More than 25,000 people have taken part in our main study, which is open to everyone over the age of 18, whether you’ve had experience of mental illness or not.
 Take part online today in as little as 15 minutes.

 If you’d like to see what other studies we have available, visit our Research Noticeboard.